 - Leiffer Loop Trail - the Leiffer Trail is a longer continuation of the Ellsworth Loop, climbing a densely wooded hillside then returning across flatter land quite close to the Smith River.
 Some large redwoods are encountered but most are only moderate in size, and are mixed with many other types of trees and bushes.
 The two loops total 2.6 miles in length.

 - Little Bald Hills Trail - the only route in the park which is also open to cycles and horses, this trail climbs steadily from the ferns and redwoods near the Smith River into mixed fir/cedar forest and then to open Jeffrey pine woodland at nearly 2,000 feet.
-The trail enters a detached section of Redwood National Park after one mile, and eventually meets a track linking with the South Fork Road.
+The trail enters a detached section of Redwood National Park after just over one mile, and eventually meets a track linking with the South Fork Road.

 - Mill Creek Trail - the longest trail in the park (4 miles) runs along the valley of Mill Creek, always staying close to the stream, and generally on the opposite side to the Howland Hill Road that also traverses the valley.
 En route are many redwoods, though no particularly large specimens.